Search Text Vessels & Stirrers

 Introduction

-In the majority of glass plant installations, vessels find universal application as reactors, reboilers, receivers and separators as well as for storage, feed or measuring.
+In the majority of glass plant installations, vessels find universal application as Stirring vessels, reboilers, receivers and separators as well as for storage, feed or measuring.
 This section of the catalogue describes a wide range of both glass and non-glass vessels together with the items which are normally used in conjunction with them such as vessel covers and stirrers.

 Standard glass vessels are available in two basic forms: spherical (available up to 200 litres in capacity) and cylindrical (available up to 200 litres in capacity).
 Large spherical vessels are not available but cylindrical vessels with higher capacity than 200 litres can be supplied to special orders.